guillaume-azarias/Fluorescence-Image-Calibration/README.md

 ## Methods

 *Foreword: The goal of this repository is to illustrate how to convert raw imaging data, containing hundreds of cells, into calibrated data that can be statistically studied.
-The biological relevance is not discussed.*
+The biological relevance is only briefly discussed.*

 We monitored, using widefield fluorescence microscopy, several metabolic parameters in intact living astrocytes in several fields of view (**Fig. 2A**) and challenged by a transient stimulation using Glutamate, a molecule released by most of the excitatory neurons (**Fig.2B**).
 To identify and normalize or calibrate individual individual, you need to acquire at least two channels: 1) The fluorescence biosensor channel(s) and 2) A spectrally separable probe for the nuclei (in this study, we used a far-red dye for living cells).
 In addition, we used a parameter specific normalisation condition to be able to compare cells between each other.